 Put some time aside to head back to the tent before the night session to get changed into warmer clothes, regroup, chill and grab a bite to eat.
 Remember to include bar time.

-On that note, we do tend to overheat while having it on the dance floor surrounded by fellow fest-goers, so bring a backpack with in case you need to take those layers off.
+On that note, we do tend to overheat while having it on the dance floor surrounded by fellow fest-goers, so bring a backpack with, in case you need to take those layers off.

 Your campsite is not just a place to sleep – most mornings are spent recovering with your buddies and most nights end in a solid chill around a campfire.
 Make your campsite as comfortable as possible.

-We suggest setting up your tents in a circle with a gazebo in the centre for everyone to chill under.
+Set up your tents in a circle with a gazebo in the centre for everyone to chill under.
 Dig a fire pit and place some chairs around it for the squad to recover (make sure the fire pit is blocked off to avoid burning the entire place down).
 Temporary home sorted!

 Snacks and food